kylecurtis/md-notes/Technology-Notes/Languages/C-Sharp/03-Collections/01-Arrays.md

 <br>

-## Array Methods and Properties
+## Array Methods

 <br>

-Array methods in C# are built-in functions provided by the .NET Framework that allow developers to perform various operations on arrays, such as sorting, searching, modifying, and querying elements efficiently.
+Array methods provide a wide range of functionalities, allowing manipulation, querying, and transformation of arrays.

-These methods are part of the `System.Array` class and help facilitate common tasks involving array manipulation and management.
+Here's a detailed overview of some essential array methods:

 <br>